kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 -->

 ###### How does this feature react if the API server and/or etcd is unavailable?

 For new created pods, since API server is down, we'll fail to create pods obviously.
-But for already running pods, since `maxRestartTimes` is only taken into account by kubelet, so the feature still works, but we'll failed in updating Pod status.
+But for already running pods, since `maxRestartTimesOnFailure` is only taken into account by kubelet, so the feature still works, but we'll failed in updating Pod status.

 ###### What are other known failure modes?